HeyItsEquin/New-UGA/README.md

+> Fork of ddddd-dbase's New-UGA

 # UGA

-A small thing for an unblocked game platform called UGA.
+> A small thing for an unblocked game platform called UGA.